jsjoeio/joeprevite.com/src/data/posts/2025-01-22-friendship-recession.md

 For the majority of my career, I've found friendship in online communities (e.g. Twitter/X, LinkedIn, Discord).
 While these friends have helped me through lonely times -- like moving to Seattle at the start of the pandemic -- I realize I'm now at the stage in life where I crave deeper connections.
 And with having a family, I'd prefer that to be in person.

-So as I started spending less time online and more time offline, I realized I didn't have those connections in real life.
+Spending less time online made me realize I don't have those connections IRL anymore.
 At least not as many as I had originally thought.
 Social media gave me some of that, but something was still missing.

 ## My Experiments in Building Connection